+This course is designed for completion of the Fire Medic internship component by students who are currently licensed or nationally registered EMT-Paramedics.
 This course allows second-year program students to actively participate as a 'working' member of a fire department.
-Students work the 24-hour shift schedule at one of three local fire departments (excluding class times), and perform the same duties as the firefighters.
+Students work the 24-hour shift schedule at full-time fire departments and perform the same duties as the firefighters.
 Evaluation is determined by fire department officials and the course instructor.
-Prerequisite(s): Successful completion of entrance exams: written, physical ability, physical exam, and interview.
+Prerequisite(s): Successful completion of entrance exams; written, physical ability, physical exam, and interview.